GoogleCloudPlatform/cloud-sql-proxy/README.md

     # For programs which do not support using Unix Domain Sockets, specify tcp:
     ./cloud_sql_proxy -dir=/cloudsql -instances=my-project:us-central1:sql-inst=tcp:3306 &
     mysql -u root -h 127.0.0.1

-    # Caution: This should be executed in a closed network.
-If executing on a system without a correctly configured firewall this could potentially allow anything on the internet to access the database.
-    # For accessing from another host in a network, specify host:
-    ./cloud_sql_proxy -dir=/cloudsql -instances=my-project:us-central1:sql-inst=tcp:0.0.0.0:3306
-    # From another host:
-    mysql -u root -h [proxy-machine-ip]

 ## To use inside a Go program:
 If your program is written in [Go](https://golang.org) you can use the Cloud SQL Proxy as a library,